Why Do My Boobs Hurt When I’m Not Pregnant? | Clear, Honest Answers

 • Poorly fitting bras: Lack of support strains ligaments causing soreness.

-• Stress: Stress alters hormone balance contributing indirectly.
+• Stress: Stress may affect sleep, muscle tension, and hormone balance indirectly.

-• Poor diet & hydration: Inadequate nutrients affect tissue resilience.
+• Poor diet & hydration: Inadequate nutrients and dehydration may worsen general body discomfort.

 Treatment Options for Breast Pain Outside Pregnancy